Housing, Supporting, Connecting.

 - Ideally you will already live in the local area

 - You should not have assets or property that could reasonably be expected to solve your housing situation

-- You must be an Australian resident, living in Australia
+- Be an Australian resident, living in Australia

-- You must be able to demonstrate the ability to sustain a successful tenancy
+- Be able to demonstrate the ability to sustain a successful tenancy